AakashPatil1/Bhagavad-Gita/README.md

 # Bhagavad-Gita

 Create an app for the Bhagavad Gita by integrating a free API to fetch verses and related content.
-Utilize SharedPreferences to allow users to personalize their experience by storing preferences like language selection and favorite verses within the app.
+Utilize Room database to allow users to personalize their experience by storing preferences like language selection, favorite verses, and retrieved data within the app.

 ## Overview